MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/best-practices-for-store-segmentation.md

     - Prices go up or down when they transition segments.
     - Prices described on wikis are different than their own.
   - The only exception to the pricing rule would be *first time* purchases.
-    - You must secure the client API methods with our [API Access Policy](../../config/gamemanager/api-access-policy.md) to prevent multiple purchases, or make repurchasing less meaningful through game design.
+    - You must secure the Client API methods with our [API Access Policy](../../config/gamemanager/api-access-policy.md) to prevent multiple purchases, or make repurchasing less meaningful through game design.

 - Content should be relevant to the segment.
   - Whales are willing to spend large amounts of real money, and are therefore likely to buy more expensive bundles, if the value is worthwhile.